ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/examples.md

 at the {ref}`introductory guide<kuberay-quickstart>` first.
 :::

-This section presents example Ray workloads for you to try out on your Kubernetes cluster.
+This section presents example Ray workloads try out on your Kubernetes cluster.
 - {ref}`kuberay-ml-example`